LunaSare/datelifeMS1/review.md

 **Ah, yes, thanks for the comment!
 Well, the BOLD workflow is faster than a classic workflow, but it still takes considerable time, specifically computational time required for the database search, which the server can't afford yet.
 The functions are currently only available on DateLife's R package and not on the web application, and we think it would be good to make them available there in the future.**
 **Regarding possible performance issues, the alignments from BOLD data are not very long, so we expect both MUSCLE and MAFFT to perform approximately the same.
 We chose MUSCLE as the default aligner.**

-**We comment on this on L231-232. **
+**We comment on this on L288 manuscript-differences.pdf. **

 ***
 > - On page 25 you mention the fossilcalibrations.org initiative.
 Maybe that's a good opportunity to go a bit into what we need as a community.
 I suspect that, in general, most people in this field think that doing it by themself is 'better', i.e. do a bunch of sequencing (hybseq right now, I guess?) and then get good primary calibration points.
 Natural history collections must have many more of those, both as fossils but also from geology (i.e. vicariant events having to do with tectonics, orogeny, etc.).
 Shouldn't we want *that*?

 **Indeed!
+We addressed that in the discussion L530 (manuscript-differences.pdf).**
-The golden standard for obtaining divergence time estimates entails the use of primary calibrations (fossil or from geologic events).
+**The golden standard for obtaining divergence time estimates entails the use of primary calibrations (fossil or from geologic events).
 Fossil preservation bias makes it impossible to get calibrations to constrain all nodes in a phylogenetic tree, hence, we will always have nodes that we need to infer using a model.**
 **Moreover, uncertainty in placement of fossil calibrations and phylogenetic hypotheses makes it so that there are many different hypothesis supported by the golden standard that can be even conflicting.**
 **The goal of DateLife is to provide the user with an insight on the current state of knowledge of time of lineage divergence for any group of taxa, as well as a tree summarizing the data.**

-**We addressed that in the discussion.**

 ***
 > - Page 26, line 416 has some typos.